doxeylab/learn-genomics-in-linux/task3/README.md

 * [Artemis](http://sanger-pathogens.github.io/Artemis/Artemis/) *
 Note: for Artemis, you may need to first install the JRE (Java Runtime Environment) and/or JDK (Java Development Kit) on your system.
 Also, if you have difficulties installing the latest version on Windows, try installing version 17.0.1 here: ftp://ftp.sanger.ac.uk/pub/resources/software/artemis/v17.0.1/.
 * uniprot2go.py script located [here](https://github.com/doxeylab/learn-genomics-in-linux/blob/master/task3/uniprot2go.py)
--- must be installed in /usr/bin
+-- already installed in /usr/bin on the remote server.

 ## Installation